 This doesn’t just apply to heavy BDSM sessions.
 Imagine this: you’re trying being blindfolded for the first time.
 It’s a little nerve wracking because you can’t see what they’re doing.
-You can use words here that let your partner know, without breaking out of the vibe, that something they’re doing is good, or you’re not sure about, or is something you really don’t want.
-You can use words like green, orange and red; or come up with something more fun, like “hufflepuff”.
+You can use words here that let your partner know, without breaking out of the vibe, that something they’re doing is good, or you’re not sure about it, or it's something you really don’t want.
+You can use words like green, orange and red; or come up with something more fun, like “Hufflepuff”.
 No-one likes a Hufflepuff.

 Just because everyone seems to be doing something, doesn’t mean you have to.
-If they are constantly asking you for something you don’t particularly like, you don’t have to “give in”.
+If your partner is constantly asking you for something you don’t particularly like, you don’t have to “give in”.
 If you don’t like anal sex, don’t do it.
 If you don’t want to have a threesome, don’t do it.
-Doing something just because you think it will make them happy, or even worse, thinking you’re going to get something in return, isn’t healthy.
+Doing something just because you think it will make someone else happy or because you think you’re going to get something in return isn’t healthy.
 Sex is about everyone’s pleasure.
 It’s not about exchanging favors, if those favors make you uncomfortable.

 Only if you want to, of course.
-Threesomes can be really great after all, so if there are things you’re curious about but not ready for yet, you can put them in the metaphorical maybe list for future reading.
-There are lots of things that you won’t know you like until you try - like sharing a fantasy, or using a sex toy together, or trying some role-play.
+Threesomes can be really great after all, so if there are things you’re curious about but not ready for yet, you can put them in the maybe list for future adventures.
+There are lots of things that you won’t know you like until you try - like sharing a fantasy, or using a sex toy together, or trying some role play.
 Being a little bit adventurous doesn’t have to be scary.
 If you’ve set your boundaries, you have more freedom to safely explore.

 You don’t need to sit opposite each other with notepads and a Monica Gellar-esque military precision to boundary setting.
 Try opening the conversation with something like “Can we talk about our boundaries first?
 There are some things I really like and some I don’t.
 And I really want to make you feel good, so maybe you could tell me what you like and don’t like too.”

-Sitting opposite a partner and telling them what you will and won’t tolerate (in much kinder terms) is hot.
+Sitting opposite a partner and telling them what you like and dislike is hot.
 You being powerful and empowered is hot.
 And if they don’t like it when you set your boundaries… they’re probably a bit of a tosser.
-Thank u, next!
+Thank you, next!

 Maybe they aren’t ready to talk that openly about their boundaries.
 If that’s the case, you can try talking about it while you’re having sex - things like “how would you feel if I did this?” or “would you like it if I did such-and-such?”.
 In the midst of being aroused, we tend to relax a little, and feel less shy about saying what we like.
-DON’T try anything without their consent though - because that is just.
-Not.
-Cool.
+DON’T try anything without their consent though.
 And don’t ever pressure anyone into trying anything because you think they’ll like it.
-In reality, no two people are the same when it comes to having their marbles cracked*.*you’re welcome.
+No two people are the same when it comes to having their marbles cracked*.*you’re welcome.

 It’s not okay.
 Ever.
-It’s about respect - is your pleasure and happiness as important as theirs?
-If it is, they will respect your boundaries and find ways that you can make each other have mind-blowing, leg shaking orgasms.
+It’s about respect.
+Is your pleasure and happiness as important to your partner as theirs?
+If it is, they'll respect your boundaries and find ways to give your both mind-blowing, leg shaking orgasms.
 If they deliberately cross a boundary, tell ‘em Boy*, Bye. *translation of Boy: any human who crosses your boundaries.
 Or alien.
 You never know…